About

 At the beginning of every new academic year, Councilmember John Lee invites interested schools and organizations to submit proposals for their students to participate in a unique cost-free arts education opportunity called the “Making Movies that Matter (MMTM)” Youth Short Film Festival and artist-in-residence (AIR) program.
 This experience is driven by a wonderful collaboration between Councilmember Lee, our talented team of artists-in-residence (AIR) and several powerful community partners such as the Department of Cultural Affairs (DCA), the Los Angeles Unified School District (LAUSD) and Valley Relics Museum.

 Building on the success of the project from 2016-18 and the return of the MMTM project in 2022-23, the film festival continues to grow and expand.
-This year’s iteration, which began in September of 2023 and culminated on May 16th, 2024, exceeded expectations and the results spoke for themselves.
-The juried competition and red carpet celebration at the Soraya Performing Arts Center on the campus of Cal State University, Northridge (CSUN), took place in front of a standing room-only crowd of 1,700 attendees who were able to enjoy the collective accomplishments of the 1,000 student filmmakers and their 139 submitted films.
-Through the MMTM project process, students were introduced to the art of digital storytelling and provided critical mentoring and technical support to ensure program efficacy and success.
+This year’s iteration, which began in September of 2024 and culminated on May 15th, 2025, exceeded expectations and the results spoke for themselves.
+The juried competition and red carpet celebration at the Soraya Performing Arts Center on the campus of Cal State University, Northridge (CSUN), took place in front of a standing room-only crowd of 1,700 attendees who were able to enjoy the collective accomplishments and creativity of our 700 student filmmakers and their 162 submitted films – the most ever for the MMTM.
+Through the MMTM project, students were introduced to the art of digital storytelling and provided critical mentoring and technical support to ensure program efficacy and success.

 MMTM to Date